tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 ```
 λ git log --pretty=format:'[%h] %an %cr: %s' --name-status
 ```
-I have created a `git changes` alias for that format.
+I have binded it to `git changes` alias.

 ![git changes](/assets/images/git-changes.jpg)

 ### Log Format: Summary

-We can go even further and adjust the previous output with a `git diff` stats that visually show how a file associated with each commit changed
+We can go even further and adjust the previous output with a `git diff` stats that visually show how a file or files associated with each commit changed

 ```
 λ git log --pretty=format:'[%h] %an %ar: %s' --stat
 ```
-I have created a `git summary` alias for that format.
+I have binded it to `git summary` alias.

 ![git summary](/assets/images/git-summary.jpg)